agilemobiledev/gs-accessing-facebook/README.src.md

 ![A connection with Facebook has been created.](images/connected.png)

 Click the link on the connection status page, and you are taken to the home page.
-This time, now that a connection has been created, you see your name on Facebook as well as a list of your friends:
+This time, now that a connection has been created, you see your name on Facebook and a list of your friends.
+Although only names are shown here, the application retrieves profile data for the user and for the user's friends.
+What is in the friends' profile data depends on the security settings for each individual friend, ranging from public data only up to the complete profile.

 ![Guess noone told you life was gonna be this way.](images/friends.png)

 Summary
 -------
 Congratulations!
-You have developed a simple web application that obtains user authorization to fetch data from Facebook, uses Spring Social to connect the user with Facebook, and retrieves some data from the user's Facebook profile.
+You have developed a simple web application that obtains user authorization to fetch data from Facebook.
+The application connects the user to Facebook through Spring Social, retrieves data from the user's Facebook profile, and also fetches profile data from the user's Facebook friends.

 [zip]: https://github.com/springframework-meta/gs-accessing-facebook/archive/master.zip
 [u-war]: /understanding/war